RTR logo French version

 A celebration

 BBC BASIC was 40 years old in 2021.
 Acorn Computers and the BBC set the end of July 1981 as the deadline for the completion of the very first version of BBC BASIC, so it would be ready in time for the launch of the BBC Microcomputer later that year.
 After a period of intensive testing and last minute bug fixing it was finally sent for ROM manufacture in mid-September 1981, with the first masked ROMs arriving from Hitachi in November.
-To commemorate this auspicious occasion I have featured below some notable applications and achievements of BBC BASIC over the past 35 years.
+To commemorate this auspicious occasion I have featured below some notable applications and achievements of BBC BASIC.
 For more background information you can read accounts of the history of BBC BASIC elsewhere on this site, on Wikipedia and in this PC Pro article.

 'Now Press Return' - an interactive poem by Roger McGough